 That doesn't mean we're encouraging you to stop every appliance or sit in the dark for an hour!

 Instead, you get the chance to boost your equivent points, as there are 2,000 points (worth £20) to be won each month via the prize draw, and you get to do that extra bit more to improve your energy saving without any inconvenience to you or your family.

 By participating in equivents manually, you’ll learn more about your energy consumption, the power usage of different appliances, and how to be smarter with your energy.
 There are easy ways to reduce energy usage without affecting your lifestyle whilst reducing CO2 emissions and earning benefits from it!

-NOTE: Click here to find out how to set up your appliances for Manual Control for the first time.
+NOTE: Click here to find out how to set up your appliances for manual participation in equivents the first time.

-- Manually disconnect your fridge/freezer (this only applies if your smart plug is not connected already to this appliance).
+- Manually switch off your fridge/freezer (this only applies if your smart plug is not connected already to this appliance).

 - Pause your washing machine if it is in mid-cycle